What is Sleep Deprivation

 - 65+: 7-8 hours

 Of course, we are all individuals and your sleep requirements may differ from these.
-These are simply some guidelines.
+These are just guidelines to help direct you in your sleep schedule.

 The first thing you might consider doing is consulting with your doctor or a sleep specialist, who may be able to help determine if your sleep deprivation is caused by a sleeping disorder or other factors.